kawai125/NativeStringCollections/Assets/NativeStringCollections/Scripts/csFastFloat/README.md

   - Delete compatibility of `System.Globalization.NumberStyles` .
       The `NumberStyles` is an enum, however, the API `NumberStyles.HasFlag()` was implemented as class.

+  - Delete ASCII/UTF-8 implementation.
+    This variant accepts UTF-16 string only.

 ### ◇ Implement
   - struct `char` -> struct `Char16`